-3. Make the most of your lunch break
+5. Make the most of your lunch break

 It can be super easy to spend hours in front of a screen without even realising it.
 Incorporating short, sharp breaks (where you can) into your office routine can help break the cycle and provide pockets of calm amidst the chaos.
 Scheduling them or setting alerts on your computer or phone to act as friendly reminders can prevent you from slipping into unhealthy habits.
-It can also be a good idea to make your work and home environments as light and airy as possible, with your desk positioned near a window if you can.
+It can also be a good idea to make your work and home environments as light and airy as possible, with your desk positioned near a window.

 If you’re able to, resist the urge to stay indoors during your lunch break.
 Maximising your exposure to natural light is a great way to help ward off the winter blues.
 "Get outside if you can," advises Anna.
 "A few minutes of outside light on a regular basis can make a huge difference to your everyday life, especially if you begin and end work in the dark during the winter months."
 A quick 10-minute walk can do wonders for energy levels.

-4. Eat a healthy, balanced diet
+6. Eat a healthy, balanced diet

 Talking of work lunches, it’s common for many of us to crave carbohydrate-heavy foods during the darker winter months.
 Sometimes comfort food is just what’s needed, but in order to maintain energy levels and boost your mood, try opting for more servings of fresh fruit and vegetables throughout your day over highly processed and high sugar options.
 To ensure that you have something tasty to hand during the week, try batch-cooking and freezing your meals and snacks.
 For some cooking inspiration, check out these 5 healthy batch-cooking ideas that’ll have you looking forward to your lunch hour even more.

-5. Try light therapy
+7. Try light therapy

-6. Find some fun
+8. Find some fun

-Taking time to connect with the most positive and uplifting of your friends after work could be a great way to let loose and see the good side of being out and about again.
-Anna refers to them as our ‘balcony people.’
-“You know who they are – those people who take you up to the balcony and show you the view, who remind you of the best version of you.
-We all need a slug of positivity every day!"
+Create a routine that includes time to connect with the most positive and uplifting of your friends and family after work.
+It could be a great way to let loose and see the good side of being out and about again.
+Anna refers to them as our "balcony people".
+"You know who they are – those people who take you up to the balcony and show you the view, who remind you of the best version of you," she says.
+"We all need a slug of positivity every day!"

-7. Prep your day the evening before
+9. Prep your day the evening before

-8. Be kind to yourself & others
+10. Be kind to yourself and others